 Anyone can get head lice.
 They spread by head to head contact.
 When children play, their heads often touch and lice crawl from one child to another and then on to family members.
 Head lice may also spread by sharing brushes, combs, hats and anything that is worn or used on the head – remind children not to share these items.
 Braid or tie long hair back e.g. in a ponytail.
 Check children’s heads weekly and especially following school breaks, sleepovers and camps.

 How Do I Check For Lice?

 Use natural light or a bright light and a magnifying glass if you have one.
 Part the hair in small sections and look near the scalp.
 Lice crawl very fast so they are difficult to find.
 Look for dark eggs glued on the hair close to the scalp.
 These have been laid recently.
 They are often found in warm spots e.g. on the hair behind the ears, back of the neck and close to the scalp.
 Check all the people that live in your house.
-Visit our school website for a videos and documents on how to check for and remove lice.
+See the video below on how to check for and remove lice.